PolMine/RcppCWB/cran-comments.md

 There were no ERRORs, WARNINGs or NOTEs on the Linux / macOS environments I used.

 On Windows, there is a NOTE concerning package size: "installed size is  5.5Mb | sub-directories of 1Mb or more: libs 5.2Mb".
 This results from the dependency on pcre, and glib which are included.
-I will try to re-compile the cross-compiled static libraris using the flag '-Os' to reduce the file size.
-I will be glad for your advice, if compiler optimization is more important than keeping the package below 5Mb.

 ## Downstream dependencies